 83 Chiswick High Rd, Chiswick, London W4 2EF www.outsidertart.com

 …with blueberry compote, fresh blueberries and creme fraiche.

 Chiltern Firehouse is a 5* hotel in Marylebone serving up 5* pancakes.
 This is somewhere to go when a regular stack just won’t do and really want to treat yourself (and indeed your wasit line) in beautiful surroundings.

 1 Chiltern St, Marylebone, London W1U 7PA www.chilternfirehouse.com

 … with espresso mascarpone and vanilla cinnamon syrup.

-Aussie brunch spot Angie’s serves up a take on pancakes that’s not really like any others I’ve tried before.
-Rounder, smaller, and a little bit savoury, they come with a dollop of espresso cream and a cute pot of cinnamon syrup.
+Aussie local spot Angie’s in leafy West London serves up a take on pancakes that’s not really like any others I’ve tried before.
+Rounder, smaller, and a little bit savoury; They come with a dollop of espresso cream and a cute pot of cinnamon syrup to drizzle.

 114 Chiswick High Rd, Chiswick, London W4 1PU www.angieslittlefoodshop.com